 5. The Perks of Being a Wallflower — Stephen Chbosky

-I won’t lie, I cried at the film – and the film doesn’t even include everything that happens, both in general and to Charlie.
+I won’t lie, I cried at the film — and the film doesn’t even include everything that happens, both in general and to Charlie.
 This is an emotional read, so emotionally prepare before reading.
-“Perks” is about an introverted boy named Charlie, who has experienced several traumatic events, such as sexual assault as a child and the suicide of his best friend.
+“Perks” is about an introverted boy named Charlie, who has experienced several traumatic events, including being sexual assault as a child and the suicide of his best friend.
 The book follows his experiences in his freshman year of high school with new friends Patrick and Sam.

 6. Little and Lion — Brandy Colbert

 This book packs a diversity punch.
 It features people of color, LGBTQ characters, and discusses mental illness.
 “Little and Lion” is about Brandy, or “Little,” as she adjusts back to L.A. life after returning from her New England boarding school for the summer.
 She struggles to settle into her old life while also being emotional support for her brother Lionel, or “Lion,” as he struggles with bipolar disorder.
 Also, our protagonist is a black, bisexual, Jewish female who stands out among most protagonist in YA books today.

 7. Wintergirls – Laurie Halse Anderson

 TRIGGER WARNING: for those who have struggled with an eating disorder, especially anorexia and bulimia, know this book may be triggering and I advise reading this with caution.